 If you're a uni or TAFE student there are bound to be noticeboards on campus - check out the student union building as a first port of call.

 Housing services should also have information about cheap accommodation for students.
-Check out our Student Accommodation page for further information.
+Check out our student accommodation page for more information.

 Let people know you're looking for a place.
 This could be an ideal opportunity to rent from someone you know, or to take over a lease or room from a friend who's moving on.